Ohio: Climate

-Earthquakes
+The worst weather disaster in Ohio history occurred along the Great Miami River in 1913.
+Known as the Great Dayton Flood, the entire Miami River watershed flooded, including the downtown business district of Dayton.
+As a result, the Miami Conservancy District was created as the first major floodplain engineering project in Ohio and the United States.

 Although few have registered as noticeable to the average resident, more than 200 earthquakes with a magnitude of 2.0 or higher have occurred in Ohio since 1776.
 The Western Ohio Seismic Zone and a portion of the Southern Great Lakes Seismic Zone are located in the state, and numerous faults lie under the surface.

 The most substantial known earthquake in Ohio history was the Anna (Shelby County) earthquake, which occurred on March 9, 1937.
 It was centered in western Ohio, with a magnitude of 5.4, and was of intensity VIII.
 Other significant earthquakes in Ohio include: one of magnitude 4.8 near Lima on September 19, 1884; one of magnitude 4.2 near Portsmouth on May 17, 1901; and one of 5.0 in LeRoy Township in Lake County on January 31, 1986, which continued to trigger 13 aftershocks of magnitude 0.5 to 2.4 for two months.

 Notable Ohio earthquakes in the 21st century include one occurring on December 31, 2011, approximately 4 km northwest of Youngstown, and one occurring on June 10, 2019, approximately 5 km north-northwest of Eastlake under Lake Erie; both registered a 4.0 magnitude.